-Aspect/ Category Element of Aspect/Category Trigger/ Response Condition Green Condition Amber Condition Red Surface water quality Trigger Surface water quality monitoring results are outside of relevant As per Section 6 'Surface Water an investigation is triggered when Impact Trigger Levels' of the SWMP, n: trigger level ranges defined in the MPO Surface Water Management Plan (SWMP). downstream receiving water monitoring the range) of trigger investigation level og events; and Surface water is above (or below in event of downstream water monitoring location f a trigger of the lower pH limit) the hitoring location (where such a mpled on the same day.
+Aspect/ Category Element of Aspect/Category Trigger/ Response Condition Green Condition Amber Condition Red Surface water quality Trigger Surface water quality monitoring results are outside of relevant As per the procedures detailed ir triggered when: n the SWMMP, an investigation is trigger level ranges defined in the MPO Surface Water Management and Monitoring Plan (SWMMP). downstream receiving water monitoring the range) of trigger investigation level ag events; the same has not occurred at site(s); and the relevant upstream reference is above (or below in event or downstream water monitoring location f a trigger of the lower pH limit) the nitoring location (where such a mpled on the same day.
 Response No response required.
 Continue monitoring program.
-Conduct Surface Water Investigation in accordance with 'Surface Water Quality Response Protocol' as described in Section 3.1 of the MPO Surface and Ground Water Response Plan (SGWRP), and implement response measures identified by investigation, if required.
-Water retained on-site post-mining Trigger Water quality monitoring during post-mining phase indicates that water retained on-site is fit for relevant post-mining land use (i.e. Agriculture - Grazing or Native Ecosystem).
+Conduct procedures in accordan response measures identified by ce with the SWMMP, and implement investigation, if required.
+Surface water Water retained on-site post-mining Trigger Water quality monitoring during post-mining phase indicates that water retained on-site is fit for relevant post-mining land use (i.e. Agriculture - Grazing or Native Ecosystem).
 Water quality monitoring during post-mining phase indicates that water retained on-site is not yet fit for relevant post- mining land use (i.e. agriculture or native ecosystem), yet does not pose a risk to achieving completion criteria.
 Water quality monitoring during post-mining phase indicates that water retained on-site is not fit for relevant post-mining land use (i.e. agriculture or native ecosystem), and requires remediation to achieve completion criteria.
 Response No response required.
 Continue monitoring program.
 Review trends of water quality monitoring results and review requirement for active management measures or remediation.
 Implement any recommendations from review.
 Engage suitably qualified person to investigate possible reasons for poor water quality issues, and to provide recommendations for remediation.
 Implement remediation recommendation as soon as possible.